Distributed Parameter Estimation in Sensor Networks: Nonlinear Observation Models and Imperfect Communication: Nonlinear Observation Models: Agorithm

 Then, for every $\beta>0$, the estimate sequence is consistent.
 In other words,

-\end{theorem} Before proceeding with the proof, we note that the conditions in eqns.~(\ref{nlth1},\ref{nlth2}) are much easier to verify than the general problem of guessing the form of the Lyapunov function.
+\end{theorem} The proof is in Appendix~\ref{app:NU}.
+The conditions in \eqref{nlth1}-\eqref{nlth2} are much easier to verify than guessing a Lyapunov function.
 Also, as will be shown in the proof, the conditions in Theorem~\ref{nlth} determine a Lyapunov function explicitly, which may be used to analyze properties like convergence rate.
-The Lipschitz assumption is quite common in the stochastic approximation literature, while the assumption in eqn.~(\ref{nlth2}) holds for a large class of functions.
+The Lipschitz assumption is quite common in the stochastic approximation literature, while the assumption in \eqref{nlth2} holds for a large class of functions.
 As a matter of fact, in the one-dimensional case ($M=1$), it is satisfied if the functions $h_{n}(\cdot)$ are non-decreasing.

-\begin{proof} As noted earlier, the Assumptions~\textbf{B.1, B.2} of Theorem~\ref{RM} are always satisfied for the recursive scheme in eqn.~(\ref{nalg2}.)
-To prove consistency, we need to verify Assumptions~\textbf{B.3, B.4} only.
-To this end, consider the following Lyapunov function
+Also, in general, it can be shown from the proof (Appendix~\ref{app:NU}) that the Lipschitz continuity assumption in Theorem~\ref{nlth} may be replaced by continuity of the functions $h_{n}(\cdot),~1\leq n\leq N$, and linear growth conditions, i.e., for constants $c_{n,1},c_{n,2}>0$,